Jason2Brownlee/blog/content/posts/best-score-on-machine-learning-dataset.md

 Sadly, there was very little sharing culture on kaggle in the early days, although I tried to foster it by giving away sample code, and algorithm implementations, and more back then.

-I've [shared this interest before](https://machinelearningmastery.com/results-for-standard-classification-and-regression-machine-learning-datasets/), long ago in another life.
+I've [shared this interest](https://machinelearningmastery.com/results-for-standard-classification-and-regression-machine-learning-datasets/) (in best scores for standard datasets) before, long ago in another life.
 Five years is a long time!

 Anyway, I was thinking about this again today.